L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.16.0

 - Added favorites explorer and activitybar icon.
-- Added an icon (★) in the top right of the diff panel to add a favorite.
+- Added an icon (★) in the top right of the diff panel to add a favorite diff.
-- Added context menu to open or remove favorites in the list.
+- Added context menu to open, rename or remove a favorite diff from the list.
-- Added setting `l13Diff.openFavoriteAndCompare` for click on a favorite in the list.
+- Added setting `l13Diff.openFavoriteAndCompare` for clicking on a favorite diff in the list.
-- Added command `L13 Diff: Remove all favorites` to delete all favorites.
+- Added command `L13 Diff: Remove all favorites` to delete all favorite diffs.
+- Added predefined variable `${workspaceFolder}` for paths.

 ## Features